njgit/App-Pipeline-Lite/README.md

 chmod 755 dispatch-basic
 ```

-Add the path to plite to your PATH
+The best thing to do is to add plite to your PATH

 Then run: